muldjord/boris/README.md

 * Added 'think' BorisScript command
 * All speech bubbles are now in scripts instead of being hardcoded
 * RSS feed functionality is now imlemented through BorisScript instead of being hardcoded
+* Added 'Tell me the news' Social behaviour which will show rss feed output
+* Added 'What are you thinking?'
+Social behaviour which shows a more philosophical side of Boris
 * Added conditional speech bubbles to several behaviours (For instance: Boris now keeps score when using the hula hoop)
-* Added 'How do you feel?"
+* Added 'How are you?"
 Social behaviour which will assess Boris' stats and give a response in a speech bubble
 * Added a few missing wall hit sounds to 'Pong' game
+* Improved BorisScript arithmetic expressions considerably, now using 'tinyexpr.c' by Lewis Van Winkle
+* Added user item spawning using the tray icon menu
+* Added item interactions using the BorisScript 'reaction' header option
+* Added 'draw sprite' BorisScript command that uses sprites from 'data/sprites'

 #### Version 3.0.1 (15th September 2020):
 * Boris now sometimes farts in his sleep, a very important feature